 ... after these amazing pork rib recipes, let's move on to some ideas with beef...

-I normally bake my lasagna in the oven, so was surprised when I found a lasagna instant pot recipe.
+I usually bake my lasagna in the oven, so I was surprised when I found a lasagna instant pot recipe.

 But why not?
-There really is nothing we can’t make in our instant pots.
+There is nothing we can’t make in our instant pots.

-This recipe was created by Lisa from Low Carb Yum by layering ground beef, cheese (ricotta, Parmesan and mozzarella) mixed with an egg and marinara sauce.
+Lisa from Low Carb Yum created this recipe by layering ground beef, cheese (ricotta, Parmesan, and mozzarella) mixed with an egg and marinara sauce.

 You have to try it.
 Click here for the recipe.

 Low Carb Crock Pot or Instant Pot Chili

 Make this chili in your instant pot in a bit more than half an hour.
 Or take your time and prepare it in your crockpot.

 Both methods are great and will result in a tasty meal.

 For this chili to be low carb, it is obviously made without beans.